How to Fix Cooling fan noise on Samsung NE63BB871112AA (Induction Range)

 • A burning dust smell near the back vent while the fan is running

-These issues are typically caused by worn fan blade bearings, debris lodged in the fan housing, or a failing fan motor that can no longer maintain proper speed or balance.
+These issues are generally caused by worn fan blade bearings, debris lodged in the fan housing, or a failing fan motor that can no longer maintain the necessary speed or balance.

 Safety First